midhunkalarikkal/FullDomain/Notes/DSA1.md

 `Set`
 ------
 Unordered Collection: Does not maintain the order of elements.
-No Duplicates: Cannot contain duplicate elements.
+No Duplicates Allowed: Cannot contain duplicate elements.
 No Index-Based Access: Elements cannot be accessed by index.
 Dynamic Size: Grows as elements are added.
 Common Methods: add, delete, has, clear.